RobotFormAndFunction/TDSLIP_codesign/Code_Readme.txt

 ------------------------------------------------------------------------------------------

 The functions used for the optimization are outlined here.
 MDPSO is a proprietary function and thus not shared here.
-GA was run using matlab's built in algorithm.
+GA was run using Matlab's built-in function.

-Set up the constraints and cost function for the genetic algorithm constraintsGA objfun_Min_EnergyLoss_Sens_GA

-set up everything for MDPSO
-optimization_energy_dr_mdpso

-The two algorithms were run using: run_GA run_MDPSO
+The objective and constraints of MDPSO are defined in: objfun_Min_EnergyLoss_MDPSO.m

+The objectives of GA are defined in: objfun_Min_EnergyLoss_Sens_GA.m

+The constraints of GA are defined in: constraintsGA.m

+To call the optimization algorithms, use the following scripts accordingly: run_MDPSO.m run_GA.m

+To add all the subfolders to Matlab path, it is recommended to place the files at the first level of the project folder.
 ------------------------------------------------------------------------------------------

 I got tired of writing lots of lines of code every time I wanted to graph something and